-If you’re not driving, it’s probably best to get there by taxi.
-It’s unlikely that it will cost more than 20€ for a round trip.
-There is also a bus connecting Bansko to Razlog.
-You can check with your hotel for timetables but from what we understand it doesn’t run that frequently.
+If you’re not driving, it’s probably best to get to Razlog by taxi.
+It’s unlikely that it will cost you more than 20€ for a round trip.
+There is also a bus and you can check with your hotel for timetables.
+However, from what we understand, it doesn’t run that frequently.

 Bansko is located in south-western Bulgaria, at the foot of the Pirin Mountains.
 Many travellers from nearby countries such as Greece or Romania drive to Bansko.
-Alternatively, visitors fly to the nearest airport which is in Sofia, the capital city of Bulgaria.
+Alternatively, you can fly to the nearest airport which is in Sofia, the capital city of Bulgaria.
 From there, it is easy to book a transfer to Bansko and vice versa.

 The official currency is the Bulgarian lev (BGN).
 In some occasions, payments in Euro may also be accepted.
 Hotels and restaurants accept credit cards, too.

 Although Bansko receives huge numbers of foreign tourists during ski season, it seems that locals don’t speak English very well.
 Or at all.
-That said, locals in Bansko are extremely kind and they go out of their way to help visitors out.
+That said, local people are extremely kind and they go out of their way to help visitors out.

-We arrived in Bansko on Friday afternoon and we left very early on Monday morning.
-This is plenty of time to relax and enjoy everything that Bansko has to offer at a leisurely pace.
+We arrived in Bansko on Friday afternoon and we left on Monday morning.
+This was enough to relax and enjoy everything the town has to offer at a leisurely pace.
 The Bulgarian mountain resort is also the ideal destination for a weekend escape.

-Low cost airlines Ryanair and Wizz Air operate frequent flights to Sofia airport.
+Low cost airlines such as Easyjet, Ryanair and Wizz Air operate frequent flights to Sofia Airport.
 Our return flights cost 35€/person.
 They would have cost about 10€ less had we not reserved our seats in advance.
 This is always an extra cost for us though.
 Katerina is afraid of flying and she hates the idea of ending up sitting too far away from me.
-But this is an entirely different topic and deserves a post of its own.
+But this is an entirely different topic and deserves an article of its own.

 We visited Bansko in order to attend the Bloggers On Top 2018 Unconference, a bloggers’ event held by the amazing team at Coworking Bansko.
 The latter had a fantastic yet very tight schedule planned out for us.
-Therefore, during our short stay, we only had time to discover the top 5 things to do in Bansko apart from skiing but we know there is more and we will definitely go back to explore all the other unique experiences the little mountain town has in store for us.
+Therefore, during our short stay, we had time to discover only a few of the best things to do in Bansko.
+Yet we know there is more and we will definitely go back to explore all the other unique experiences the little mountain town has in store for us.